 - Even though there are over 1000 different species of bats, only 3 are Vampire bats.

-- Non Vampire bats live off insects, fruit, nectar and pollen.
+- Non-Vampire bats live off insects, fruit, nectar and pollen.

-- Insect-eating bats are important pest controllers.
+- Insect-eating bats are significant pest controllers.

 - Fruit and nectar-eating bats are important seed dispersers and pollinators.